WIN ONE OF 102 SCHOLARSHIPS OF UP TO $28,000

 How will the essays be graded?

-The evaluation sheet the judges will use to grade your essays is available here.
-Make sure to read over the criterias before you start writing.
+The evaluation sheet that the judges will use to grade your essays is available here.
+Make sure to read over the criteria before you start writing.

 Each essay is read by a panel of four (4) judges, and the average score will serve as final grade.